runemalm/AF.AgentFramework/README.md

 The new **Tools subsystem** is now integrated end-to-end — agents can discover and invoke local tools through the framework’s tool pipeline.

+The framework now includes a pluggable metrics provider system, enabling consistent real-time observability of agents and tools.
+It’s designed to be extensible — future integrations may bridge these metrics into the .NET diagnostics ecosystem (e.g., System.Diagnostics.Metrics, OpenTelemetry, or other observability backends).

 ## Live Dashboard

 When running the included **HelloKernel** sample (with `HelloLoopAgent`, `HelloReactiveAgent`, and `HelloMapeAgent`),